-“But seriously, when did you last have sex?
+“Seriously, when did you last have sex?
 I had sex this morning.”
 Cassidy beams with pride.

-“Hey!
-Not bad,” I say, pushing the conversation in the bar from my mind.
+“Not bad.”
+I push the conversation in the bar from my mind.
 “How are things?”

 “Everything okay?”
 I ask.

 I nod, even though she can’t see me.
-I know exactly what she’s going to say because I’ve heard Mum go on and on about this since Alex announced her engagement.
+I know what she’s going to say because I’ve heard Mum go on and on about this since Alex announced her engagement.

 “Yeah,” I murmur.
 “I know.”